wilson428/node-ipums/README.md

 This script can churn through 15 million lines in about 300 seconds.
 You can adjust the number of lines it buffers before writing (10,000, by default) with `--buffer`.

+## Important note on PUMAs
+If you've selected `PUMA` as one of your variables, you'll get a integer that refers only to the PUMA's ID within its state.
+This integer is often missing leading zeros.
+Actual PUMA codes are always five digits and need to be prepended with the two-digit FIPS code for the state, as [IPUMs documents in the variable description](https://usa.ipums.org/usa-action/variables/PUMA#description_section).

+To get a correct seven-digit PUMA code, all you need to do is include the variable `STATEFIP` in you data extract and pass `--full_pumas` to the command-line when running the initial CSV script, like so:

+	node index.js csv /Users/myname/Downloads/00051 --full_pumas

+Note: PUMAs have names, which you can find in [pumas.json](pumas.json).
+They tend to be long, like "New Castle County (South)--Middletown Town, Bear & Glasgow PUMA; Delaware," so it would dramatically increase the file size to include them.
+But they're here if you need them.

 ## Working with extracted data

 Okay, so now we have a `.tsv` file with verbose field names and nice delimiters, but it's even larger than the original file!